dirkpetersen/froster/README.md

 # Froster - yet another archiving tool
-Froster is a tool that crawls your file system, suggests folders to archive and uploads your picks to Glacier, etc
+Froster is a tool that crawls your file system, suggests folders to archive, uploads your picks to Glacier, and retrieves it back.

 ## Problem